 Work with providers to obtain itemized medical bills.
 An itemized bill contains: 1) the patient’s name; 2) the date of service; 3) the place of service; 4) the procedural (CPT) codes (or description of services rendered); 5) an itemized list of charges.
 Your CHM membership cards should not be presented as insurance cards and will confuse providers if presented as such.
-However, at all times carry your CHM membership card so you have your member number on hand when calling CHM.

 2. Ask your provider for a discount

 Insurance companies regularly negotiate prices and you can, too.
 It’s also in the provider’s best interest to grant a generous discount because it can mean they receive faster payment.
 Most CHM members are successful in getting discounts.
 If you have trouble getting a large discount (at least 40%), the CHM Member Advocate department has patient advocates who can coach you or even negotiate with your providers on your behalf.

 3. Apply for any financial assistance available to you, even if you don't think you qualify

 This practice is valuable because it helps keep monthly financial gifts low.
 CHM requests, but doesn't require, that members use these resources if eligible for receipt.
 However, state and federal governments allocate money for patients whose income falls within a defined economic level, is pre-set and unrelated to the number of patients using the funds.

 4. Please don't pay upfront (unless the bill is less than $1,000)